JanWilczek/wolf-sound-blog/_posts/fx/2022-05-08-allpass-based-lowpass-and-highpass-filters.md

 $$a_1 = \frac{\tan(\pi f_\text{b} / f_s) - 1}{\tan(\pi f_\text{b} / f_s) + 1}.  \quad ({% increment equationId20220508 %})$$

+This formula is the [bilinear transform]({% post_url fx/2022-01-15-bilinear-transform %}) of the analog allpass.

-If you don't understand it now, don't worry; all you need to know is that the break frequency is easily controllable.
+If you don't understand it, don't worry; all you need to know is that the break frequency is easily controllable.

-Now, at the [Nyquist frequency]({ post_url 2019-11-19-how-to-represent-digital-sound-sampling-sampling-rate-quantization %}#the-sampling-theorem) (half of the sampling rate), the phase shift is exactly $-\pi$ so the tone corresponding to that frequency is exactly *inverted in phase*.
+Now, at the [Nyquist frequency]({% post_url 2019-11-19-how-to-represent-digital-sound-sampling-sampling-rate-quantization %}#the-sampling-theorem) (half of the sampling rate), the phase shift is exactly $-\pi$ so the tone corresponding to that frequency is exactly *inverted in phase*.

 (Phase inversion is sometimes marked as $\varnothing$ in DAWs.)

 If we add a signal and its phase-inverted version, a *phase cancellation* will occur; we will obtain an all-zero signal, i.e., silence.

-An example of this can be seen in Figure ???.
+An example of this can be seen in Figure 5.

 ![]({{ page.images | absolute_url | append: "/phase_cancellation_example.webp"}}){: width="70%" alt="Visualization of the phase cancellation effect."}
 _Figure {% increment figureId20220508  %}.
 A sum of two sines with the relative phase shift of $\pi$ results in phase cancellation._

-Phase cancellation means perfect attenuation, right?
+A phase cancellation means perfect attenuation, right?
 Could we possibly use this property in a lowpass or a highpass filter?

 ## Allpass-Based Lowpass Filter

-What will happen if we add the output of the first-order allpass filter to the original input signal (the so-called *direct path*)? (see Figure ???)
+What will happen if we add the output of the first-order allpass filter to the original input signal (the so-called *direct path*) as in Figure 6?
 [Zölzer11].

 ![]({{ page.images | absolute_url | append: "/lowpass.svg"}}){: width="70%" alt="Allpass-based lowpass filter diagram."}
 _Figure {% increment figureId20220508  %}.
 Allpass-based lowpass filter structure._

-Since the phase shift at the Nyquist frequency is $=\pi$, we'll obtain phase cancellation at this frequency.
+Since the phase shift at the Nyquist frequency is $-\pi$, we'll obtain a phase cancellation at this frequency.

 At the direct current (DC) (frequency of 0 Hz), the output signal is not shifted with respect to the input (the signals are said to be *in-phase*).
 If we add two sines that have the same frequency and are in phase, we effectively obtain a sine at the same frequency which has the amplitude equal to the sum of amplitudes of the original sines.

 In the case of the discussed structure, the DC component at the input and at the output are identical.
 Therefore, the amplitude of the input DC component will double.
+Hence the multiplication by $\frac{1}{2}$ so that we don't exceed the $[-1, 1]$ range and avoid clipping.

-Ok, we know that at the output of the structure from Figure ???, the 0 Hz component will be doubled in amplitude and the Nyquist frequency component will vanish (have amplitude equal to 0).
+Ok, we know that at the output of the structure from Figure 6, the 0 Hz component will be doubled in amplitude and the Nyquist frequency component will vanish (have amplitude equal to 0).
 What will happen between these frequencies?

 Between these frequencies, the amplitude of sines will be gradually attenuated as the input signal and the output of the allpass filter gradually move out of phase with increasing frequency.

-The resulting magnitude transfer function can be seen in Figure ???.
+The resulting magnitude transfer function can be seen in Figure 7.
 We obtained a lowpass filter!

 ![]({{ page.images | absolute_url | append: "/lowpass_transfer_function.webp"}}){: width="70%" alt="Magnitude transfer function of the resulting lowpass filter."}
 _Figure {% increment figureId20220508  %}.
 Magnitude transfer function of the resulting lowpass filter._

 ### Cutoff Frequency Control

 As I promised, the cutoff frequency of this lowpass filter is very easy to control.
-We just need to set the $a_1$ coefficient of the allpass filter according to Equation ???, which controls the frequency at which the phase shift of the allpass is exactly $-\frac{\pi}{2}$.
+We just need to set the $a_1$ coefficient of the allpass filter according to Equation 3, which controls the frequency at which the phase shift of the allpass is exactly $-\frac{\pi}{2}$.
 The $a_1$ coefficient can then be used as a regular filter coefficient.

-We, thus, obtained a one-to-one control to coefficient mapping!
+We, thus, obtained a one-to-one control-to-coefficient mapping!

 ## Allpass-Based Highpass Filter

 What if instead of adding the output of the allpass to the input signal, we subtracted it?

-The corresponding structure is shown in Figure ???
+The corresponding structure is shown in Figure 8.

 ![]({{ page.images | absolute_url | append: "/highpass.svg"}}){: width="70%" alt="Allpass-based highpass filter diagram."}
 _Figure {% increment figureId20220508  %}.
 Allpass-based highpass filter structure._